ericr6/iexec_workshop/README.md

  - id : unique id of the order
  - price: price of the order, iExec is a free market. free pricing.
  - pool: the worker pool order provider
- - category: five Category available, from category 1 tiny job until category 5 corresponding to 1 hour job.
+ - category: from category 1 tiny job until category 5 corresponding to a 1 hour task.

    More detail on Pay-per-Task model <https://docs.iex.ec/paypertask.html>
  - timestamp: order creation date.